Exact formulas for the normalizing constants of Wishart distributions for graphical models: Computing the normalizing constant IGdeltaIp

-\begin{example} We revisit the example $G_5$ discussed in Section \ref{sec_example}.
+through the change of variables, $K = AA^T$.
 The moral DAG of $G_5$ is denoted by $\bar{\mathcal{G}_5}$ and depicted in Figure \ref{fig_graph_5} (right).
 Since the edges $(2,4)$ and $(2,5)$ are missing in $\bar{\mathcal{G}_5}$, we immediately deduce that $a_{24}=a_{25}=0$.
-In this example, only one edge needed to be added in the process of marrying parents, namely the edge (1,3).
+In this example, we chose an ordering where only one edge needed to be added in the process of marrying parents, namely the edge (1,3).
 This results in one equation for $a_{13}$, which can be deduced from the \emph{colliders} over the additional edge, i.e.,~nodes $l\in V$ with $(1,l), (3,l)\in\bar{\mathcal{G}}$, and results in

 Finally, the Jacobian can be deduced from the indegrees of the nodes in $\mathcal{G}_5$, which corresponds to the moral DAG $\bar{\mathcal{G}_5}$ after omitting the red edge.
-So the determinant of the Jacobian is
+Therefore, the determinant of the Jacobian is